oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	Close the tab and return to Stack Monitoring.

 	Next review the charts associated with this Concurrent Manager by clicking the **Performance** menu on the left side of the page.
 Then select the **Charts** tab.
 Now let's expand the chart time frame to show the **Last 24 Hours**.
-When you review the chart, **Completed Concurrent Requests**, there doesn’t appear to be a spike in completed concurrent requests with errors.
+When you review the chart, **Completed Concurrent Requests**, there does not appear to be a spike in completed concurrent requests with errors.
 Hovering over the legend within the chart **Capacity Utilization of Concurrent Managers**, you can see each of the concurrent managers appear to be at 100% capacity.
 That indicates a possible issue with concurrent manager capacity needs to be further investigated.
 Now review the overall health and performance of the entire EBS application stack.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-3-home.png " ")